 Our mission is to assist parishes and families throughout the Catholic Diocese of Memphis in West TN to recognize, honor, integrate, serve, and build up the Domestic Church by offering programs and services that center on the many forms and stages of family life from conception to natural death.

-Oversees and coordinates all diocesan family ministry efforts, including marriage preparation, family support groups, separated, divorced and widowed Catholics ministry, Project Rachel for post-abortion trauma, parenting workshops, and many other family support groups.
+Oversees and coordinates all diocesan family ministry efforts, including marriage preparation, family support groups, separated, divorced and widowed Catholics ministry, Rachel’s Vineyard for post-abortion trauma, parenting workshops, and many other family support groups.

 Download the Rite for Blessing a Child in the Womb

 On behalf of the Catholic Diocese of Memphis, we congratulate you on this most joyous occasion of your engagement to be married.
 It is an honor for us to join your “journey of faith” as you begin the process of marriage preparation.
 May God bless you as you prepare to enter into the Sacrament of Matrimony.

 The marriage preparation process is a multi-phased and collaborative effort under the direction of our local parish communities and the diocesan Office of Family Ministries.

 You can download the Diocesan Policy for Marriage here: Catholic Diocese of Memphis Diocesan Policy for Marriage